GedasGa/Neighborhood-Map/README.md

 - `/lib` - A folder with KnockoutJS framework.
 - `app.js` - Main javascript file, where all the magic happens.
 Ok ok, mostly all...
 - `data.js` - Contains markers location data and custom styles for Google Maps.
 - `misc.js` - Used for rezising map, to fill the whole window height.
-As well, for some DOM manipulation.

 ### Starting up the Application: